oohoo/moodle-repository_capture/README.txt

 --------------------------------------------------------------------------------

 Server side:
  - FFMPEG Recent version or AVCONV.
-In order for teh conversion to work, ffmpeg or avconv must have the audio codec "aac".
+In order for the conversion to work, ffmpeg or avconv must have the audio codec "aac".
  - And nothing else!